 However, any serious airing it is going to get is hijacked from the start by Ken Russell in lunatically OTT mode.
 Right from the first scene, Russell lets go at it with dogs chasing maids around the garden and encroaching thunderstorms.
-He then goes on to pile on an amazing array of demonic imps, silver servers full of eels, nipples with eyes, ghosts in suits of armour with giant iron codpieces, menstrual blood-drinking scenes and Miriam Cyr covered only in cobwebs eating rats.
+He then goes on to pile on an amazing array of demonic imps, silver servers full of eels, nipples with eyes, ghosts in suits of armour with giant iron codpieces, menstrual blood-drinking scenes and Myriam Cyr covered only in cobwebs eating rats.
 Synthesizer whiz kid Thomas Dolby’s score shrieks and thumps in the rafters like a hyperactive thunderstorm.
 Most of the cast go like the clappers as though in a competition to exceed the other for the most eye-rolling performance.
 However, it is a storm in a teacup that gets amazingly frenzied about not much at all.

-Ken Russell has assembled an appropriate cast of over-actors – Julian Sands, Timothy Spall and Miriam Cyr – who at least match Russell’s direction with their performances.
+Ken Russell has assembled an appropriate cast of over-actors – Julian Sands, Timothy Spall and Myriam Cyr – who at least match Russell’s direction with their performances.
 One of the film’s more lunatic images is that of Julian Sands naked on the roof in the middle of a lightning storm shouting out defiance to nature.
 Gabriel Byrne certainly makes an appropriately dark and charismatic Byron.
 Natasha Richardson is a haunted and beautiful Mary, although she seems simply too glamorous and beautiful for the part – the surviving portraits of Mary show her as someone small, mousy and almost certainly haunted by a sad life.

 The historical authenticity of the film is also somewhat doubtful – for one, it was Byron that visited Percy Shelley, not the other way around.
 Moreover, the title seems erroneous – while two of the most influential Gothic horror works – namely Frankenstein and Polidori’s The Vampire – came out of the summer, Shelley and Byron were not what one could Gothic writers at all – the Gothic movement was pro-superstition, pro a kind of theatrical horror and anti-reason, while Byron and Shelley were vigorous proponents of reason and man as God.